tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 input secrets are:

-- PSK (a pre-shared key established externally or derived from the resumption_main_secret value from a previous connection)
+- PSK (a pre-shared key established externally or derived from the resumption_secret value from a previous connection)
 - (EC)DHE shared secret ({{ecdhe-shared-secret-calculation}})

 This produces a full key derivation schedule shown in the diagram below.